 All Zoom travel insurance plans provide 24/7 emergency medical assistance and unlimited cover for overseas medical expenses.
-This ensures that you get the best possible treatment that you need.
 Cover includes emergency evacuation, hospitalisation, access to medical experts that can speak with doctors in foreign languages, costs for required doctor visits, medication and keeping family members updated.

 When getting a quote, you must declare all your pre-existing medical conditions.
 Zoom Travel Insurance does not provide cover for any pre-existing medical conditions unless you declare such conditions, complete the medical screening process, pay any relevant additional premium and receive written confirmation from us confirming that cover has been accepted for these conditions.